-Key Revenue Assumptions and Trends for Fiscal Year 2020-2021
+Key Revenue Assumptions and Trends for Fiscal Year 2022-2023

-The 2020-2021 fiscal year continued to bring reasonable growth in revenues to the City, including taxes and license revenues and charges for services despite state and federal restrictions during the COVID-19 pandemic.
-New developments, both commercial and residential, ceased during most of this fiscal year and revenues recognized from the Oak Grove Racing and Gaming were less due to these same restrictions.
-The City plans to resume its focus on economic development effort in commercial areas to increase long-term revenues.
+The 2022-2023 fiscal year brought a steady increase in realized revenues, including tax and license revenues, and charges for services.
+The fiscal year had new developments, both commercial and residential.
+The Oak Grove Racing and Gaming operations continued at full capacity as well.
+Additional revenue increases were recognized by the revaluation of real property by the Christian County PVA office.
+The City plans to remain focused on economic development efforts in both residential and commercial areas to increase long-term revenues.

-Key Revenue Assumptions and Trends for Fiscal Year 2021-2022
+Key Revenue Assumptions and Trends for Fiscal Year 2023-2024

-Management expects revenues to increase for the 2021-2022 year now that all COVID-19 restrictions have expired.
-Taxes and licenses should meet the budgeted amount, with residential and commercial real property assessed values increasing city-wide for the first time in over a decade.
-Assessed values increased significantly enough to require the City to decrease the real and personal property rates to comply with Kentucky law limiting municipal revenue increases to 4% over the previous year property tax revenue.
+Management expects revenues to increase for the 2023-2024 fiscal year.
+Taxes and licenses should meet the budgeted amount, with residential and commercial real property assessed values projected to remain relatively unchanged from last fiscal year while the City continues to comply with Kentucky law, limiting municipal revenue increases to 4% over the previous year's property tax revenue.
 The City's local economy continues to consist of commercial, retail, light industrial businesses, and a gaming facility adjacent to Fort Campbell, Kentucky with approximately 30,000 active duty military personnel and their families.